contentful/contentful-management.js/README.md

 > **Please Note**
 >
-> Requests issued by means of App SDK's adapter will count towards the same rate limiting quota as the ones issued by
+> Requests issued by the App SDK adapter will count towards the same rate limiting quota as the ones made by other APIs
-> other APIs (e.g., Space API).
-Ultimately, they will all fall into the same bucket as the calls performed by the
+> exposed by App SDK (e.g., Space API).
+Ultimately, they will all fall into the same bucket as the calls performed by
-> host app (i.e., Contentful web app, Compose, or Launch).
+> the host app (i.e., Contentful web app, Compose, or Launch).

 ## Troubleshooting